igor-makarov/xcake/docs/Cakefile.md

 - Default Settings
   These are the sensible defaults xcake provides for the configuration.

-- All Settings
-  These are any settings set via the "All" configuration

 - Custom Settings
   These are the settings set directly on the configuration.